Dubai vs Singapore for Entrepreneurs in 2026

 3. Trading, E-commerce, and Logistics: The Infrastructure & Flow Framework

 Because both cities serve as massive trade bridges lacking substantial domestic natural resources, their economic survival relies on optimizing global logistics.
-This can be objectively evaluated using global logistics and port efficiency data.

-3.1 Logistics Performance Index (LPI)
+3.1 Logistics Performance Index

 | Metric | Singapore | Dubai / UAE |